advaitmehla/advaitmehla.github.io/gallery.md

 ---
 ## My Gallery

-Here is a small collection of some of my astrophotographs.
+Here is a small collection of some of my photos of space.
 I regularly post on [Instagram](https://www.instagram.com/advaitmehla/){:target="_blank" rel="noopener"}.
-If you'd like to have any of my images up on a wall, you can contact me.
+Feel free to contact me if you'd like a wallpaper or print version of any of my images.
 {% include gallery %}